Nevill Willmer

 (Edward) Nevill "E.N."
 Willmer, FRS (15 August 1902 – 8 April 2001) was a British academic who was Professor of Histology at Cambridge University from 1966-69.

 Biography

-Willmer was born in Birkenhead in 1902.
-He was the son of Arthur Washington Willmer, a cotton broker, and married Henrietta "Penny" Rowlatt in 1939; they had two sons and two daughters.
+Willmer was born in Birkenhead in 1902 to a cotton broker named Arthur Washington Willmer and his wife Janet.
 He was educated at Birkenhead School and Corpus Christi College, Oxford (B.A.
 1924).
-Then he became a demonstrator at Manchester University before being elected a Fellow of Clare College in 1936.
+He became a demonstrator at Manchester University before being elected a Fellow of Clare College in 1936.
 He was elected a Fellow of the Royal Society in 1960 and became Professor Emeritus in 1969.